FulminataXII/In-File-Search/README.md

 ## Important Info
 I've made this repo for academic purposes.
 Hence if you found this while searching for this or other like software, I'd suggest you to take a look at the excellent, InFile Seeker by Xtreme Lab (https://www.xtreme-lab.net/en/infiles.htm).
 It allows you to include or exclude custom extensions in your search and is also NOT SLOWER than mine ( yet ;) ).
-However, I don't think it allows you to ignore any punctuations (as of ... see the last modified date).
+However, I don't think it allows you to ignore any punctuations (as of ... see the last commit date).

 ## Some Comments
 Thanks for your attention to my first ever repo!  <br/>